Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition, we will coordinate with the media to make TV series about the treasures and introduce them to international media.
 Bring information and values of artifacts and national treasures into the Heritage Education program to help students understand the historical origin and value of the treasures, so that they have the awareness to preserve and contribute to the conservation work as well as promote the value of the treasures.

-In addition to 8 recognized artifacts/sets of artifacts (33 individual artifacts), the Hue Monuments Conservation Center is preparing a dossier to propose recognition as National Treasures for 4 sets of artifacts, including: King Duy Tan's throne, at the Hue Royal Antiquities Museum; Pair of dragons from King Thieu Tri's time, at Duyet Thi Duong courtyard; Ngo Mon Bell from King Minh Mang's time, at Ngu Phung tower and Bas-relief from King Minh Mang's time, currently on display at the Hue Royal Antiquities Museum.
+In addition to the 8 artifacts/sets of artifacts (33 individual artifacts) that have been recognized, the Hue Monuments Conservation Center is building a dossier to propose recognition of National Treasures for 4 sets of artifacts, including: King Duy Tan's throne, at the Hue Royal Antiquities Museum; Pair of dragons from King Thieu Tri's time, at Duyet Thi Duong courtyard; Ngo Mon Bell from King Minh Mang's time, at Ngu Phung tower and Bas-relief from King Minh Mang's time, currently on display at the Hue Royal Antiquities Museum.

 Source: https://toquoc.vn/den-quan-the-di-tich-co-do-hue-kham-pha-loat-bao-vat-quoc-gia-quy-gia-20241003000431067.htm